huynguy-db/arcion-docs/content/docs/sources/source-setup/MySQL.md

       - *`NAME_OF_THE_DST_KEYSTORE_FILE`*: Name of the destination KeyStore file.
 Corresponds to the `ssl.key-store.path` parameter [in the SSL configuration](#specify-ssl-configuration-in-the-connection-configuration-file).
       - *`DST_KEYSTORE_PASSWORD`*: Destination KeyStore password.
 Corresponds to the `ssl.key-store.password` parameter [in the SSL configuration](#specify-ssl-configuration-in-the-connection-configuration-file).

-      Make sure to use the same password for both `srcstorepass` and `dststorepass`.
+      If you get an error with the preceding command, make sure to use the same password for both `srcstorepass` and `deststorepass`.
 For more information, see [`keytool-importkeystore` documentation](https://docs.oracle.com/javase/8/docs/technotes/tools/unix/keytool.html#keytool_option_importkeystore).
       </li>
       </ol>
 The following message appears after you execute the preceding commands successfully: